 It is the beginning of a new year and that means the beginning of another rereading of Bonhoeffer’s Life Together.
 I am looking forward to this year’s reading more than others.
 I feel like after reading it so many times over the years I am at the place where I might understand it at a deeper … More Bonhoeffer: It Starts Again

 She was black, blind, uneducated and 70 years old.
 But she was filled with gratitude.
-She knew who she was.
+And she knew who she was.
 She knew that she had been rescued.
 She knew from where she had come.
 She knew that her future was now secure.
 She knew that the largess of her benefactor extended to many others.
-She wanted to … More The Creativity of a Lover
+She wanted … More The Creativity of a Lover